Interface Advanced¶

 484 138

-Or, get the center point of the element, or corner points like the top-left and bottom-right.
-Of course, the following APIs usually return Point information, and you can get the corresponding X and Y axis screen coordinates from the Point object.
+Or get the center point or corner points of the element, such as top-left, bottom-right, etc. The following interfaces usually return a Point object, and you can also obtain the corresponding X and Y device screen coordinates from the Point object.

 >>> info = element.info()